-The U.S. Food and Drug Administration’s Center for Veterinary Medicine (CVM) is announcing its upcoming participation in the 2021 Pain in Animals Workshop to be held on October 14-15, 2021.
-The virtual workshop is hosted by the National Institutes of Health to promote animal welfare and management of pain in animals and people.
+The U.S. Food and Drug Administration’s Center for Veterinary Medicine (CVM) is announcing its upcoming participation in the 2023 Pain in Animals Workshop to be held on September 26-27, 2023, in Bethesda, Maryland.
+The workshop is hosted by the National Institutes of Health to promote animal welfare and management of pain in animals and people.

-This free, virtual workshop is intended to help accelerate the discovery and approval of safe and effective non-opioid pain therapies and other analgesics for both people and animals.
+This free workshop is intended to help facilitate the discovery and approval of safe and effective non-opioid pain therapies and other analgesics for both people and animals.
 The ability to accurately measure pain in animals is a critical step in being able to develop these types of therapies for pain management.
 In addition, effective management of pain ensures patient comfort and can help promote healing.

-The workshop aims to bring together researchers from across the globe, including academia, government, and industry experts, who are working to better understand and develop ways to manage pain in animals.
-FDA CVM staff will present at the conference on statistical considerations when using multiple or composite endpoints and on adaptive and other innovative pain measurement study designs.
+The workshop aims to bring together stakeholders from across the globe, including academia, government, and industry experts, who are working together to better understand, measure, and manage pain in animals.
+FDA staff will present at the conference on statistical considerations when using multiple or composite endpoints and on adaptive and other innovative pain measurement study designs.

 The FDA encourages interested stakeholders to attend the workshop.
 The symposium is free; however, pre-registration is required.
 Registration closes September 15, 2023.
-For more information and to register, visit 2021 Pain in Animals Workshop.
+For more information and to register, visit 2023 Pain in Animals Workshop.

 Issued by FDA Center for Veterinary Medicine.